Toyota Avensis (2015-2019) Review

 It achieved an impressive set of results, including 93 percent for adult occupant protection, 85% for child occupant protection, 78% for pedestrian safety, and 81% for safety assist technology.

-All models get driver and front passenger airbags, front side airbags, a driver’s knee airbag, full-length curtain shield airbags, Isofix points for mounting child car seats, steering assist vehicle stability control, hill-start assist and automatic door locking.
+All models received driver and front passenger airbags, front side airbags, a driver’s knee airbag, full-length curtain shield airbags, Isofix points for mounting child car seats, steering assist vehicle stability control, hill-start assist and automatic door locking.

-Toyota Avensis Rear Side View
+Toyota Avensis (2015-2019) Review Rear Side View

 According to Honest John Real MPG figures, a saloon with the 2.0 D-4D engine is the most economical, with a real-world figure of 47.1mpg.